QinXinlan/ATM/README.md

 were made, why, and what the alternatives were**, so that the results can be interpreted (and reproduced) without needing to read the full pipeline source.

+> **⚠️ Before using any specific subject/session, check §13.** A subset of
+> sessions have known data-quality issues — device failures, noisy
+> recordings, incomplete sessions, or subject-specific physical/cognitive
+> confounds — that were not excluded from this repository.
+Depending on the
+> issue, these can invalidate the RT-window definition (EMG failure),
+> depress signal-to-noise in a given band/modality (loose optodes, room
+> noise, motion), bias σ toward artefactual transitions (motion artefacts,
+> incomplete task engagement), or make a condition's data non-representative
+> of neurotypical performance (e.g. a hemiparetic hand in the left/right
+> task).
+See §13 for the full per-subject/session list before drawing
+> conclusions from an affected session.

 ---